kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

   - The derivative of the *loss* function w.r.t the biases in layer $l$​​​ when considering a *single* training example, i.e. $\frac{\partial L}{\partial \textbf{b}^l}$​​​.
 We'll refer to this equation as BP4.1
   - The derivative of the *cost* function w.r.t. the biases in layer $l$​​​​ when considering a *batch* of training examples, i.e. $\frac{\partial C}{\partial \textbf{b}^l}$​​​​​​.We'll refer to this equation as BP4.2

-Most of the work will go into deriving equations BP1.1-BP4.1 and applying these equations to `batch_size` equations at once is just a little overhead in math but will save a lot of time when running the actual code.
+Most of the work will go into deriving equations BP1.1-BP4.1 and applying these equations to `batch_size` training examples at once is just a little overhead in math but will save a lot of time when running the actual code.

 ## Backpropagation for a Single Training Example